 While nearly everyone initially focuses on the frame, our fit is based on everything but the frame.
 From our research, most riders cannot tell the difference if a seat tube, fork or seat stay is ½ degree steeper or shallower or if a bike is shorter or longer by two or three millimeters.
 If the fit has been dialed in most riders soon forget (or no longer care about) the size of the frame.

 Unfortunately, there are many very expensive bicycles that are not properly fit and which the rider is not comfortable.
 If you just spent a lot of money on your bike frame it is understandable you may not like the idea of setting up an appointment at your local bike shop to fit you, assuming they have a great bicycle fitting expert.
 If your shop does not have an expert fitter go to another shop or find a fitter who’ll meet you at your shop.
-You can find a list of our BikeFit Pros and Dealers here or at the button at the bottom of this article.
+You can find a list of our BikeFit Pros and Dealers at the bottom of this article.
 Our advice: if you think you are one of the few exceptions who needs a custom frame, you may want to get advice and confirmation from more than one fitter.
-They can prevent you from throwing down big bucks for a custom frame that you might not need as there are a lot of choices in this process and it can become overwhelming at times.
+They can prevent you from throwing down big bucks for a custom frame that you might not need as there are numerous choices in this process and it can become overwhelming at times.

 If your fitter uses motion capture or data capture, remember that the information on the computer screen or print-out does not necessarily show everything.
 Some of this information may tell the fitter a lot.
 Other times, the information they need is actually beyond the captured view.
 It is nice to find a bike fitter that is well rounded and does not solely put the emphasis on the “system” they are using but is able to convey their experience and knowledge.
-Net net: your comfort on the bike is determined between you and your fitter.
+Your comfort on the bike is determined between you and your fitter.
 It’s the fitter’s job to make sure you are as comfortable on the bike as possible—not to get you ready for a Bicycling Magazine/VeloNews cover photograph.

 If you find your comfort on the bike changes after you’ve left the fitting session, whether it’s been a day or a few weeks, you need to go back to that fitter and let them know.
-Most fitters will likely make the necessary changes for free or little charge, whereas, they aren’t likely to give you a free refit if you come back three months later.
-An issue can still creep up down the road.
-But, if you are experiencing pain or discomfort let the fitter know right away.
-Getting to the fitter quickly also helps them because your fit will be fresher in their memory.
+Most fitters will likely make the necessary changes for

-Lastly, we developed the chart below to outline quick fixes based on discomfort and/or pain.
+We developed the chart below to outline quick fixes based on discomfort and/or pain.
 If you have an area that is uncomfortable there may be a corresponding adjustment.

 This overview is not intended to take the place of an actual bike fit done by a bicycle fitting specialist such as a BikeFit Pro.
 While using this guidance will help you fit yourself nothing beats a good bike fit from a well-trained and experienced fitter.
-Many of the tips above require a second person and for relationship bliss it isn’t always wise to get your husband/wife or friend to help you as this is often a frustrating process.
+Many of the tips above require a second person and for relationship bliss, it isn’t always wise to get your husband/wife or friend to help you as this is often a frustrating process.
 If you want to get a bike fit hopefully this overview will help you better determine the right person for the job by enabling you to ask better questions.
-[Bike Fitters, hopefully you can use this overview to share with your clients who may need a little extra help and guidance.
+Bike Fitters, hopefully, you can use this overview to share with your clients who may need a little extra help and guidance.
 If nothing else it gives you another perspective on bike sizing and bike fitting.

-Good Luck and Happy Pedals
+Good Luck and Happy